Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2022.1-to-2022.2.md

 ## XR

 Starting from HDRP 14.x, Motion Blur is turned off by default when in XR.
 This behaviour can be changed in the XR section HDRP asset by enabling the option **Allow Motion Blur**.

+## Material

+### Alpha to mask

+Starting from HDRP 14.x, Alpha to Mask option have been removed.
+Alpha to Mask is always enabled now when MSAA is enabled.